-Click on the story images above to read stories of the Wambuul/ Macquarie from the past.
+Scroll through some of the stories of the Wambuul/ Macquarie from the past.
 Let’s gather more and share our hopes about the future of the river in the process.
 Some of these stories will weave their way into works of art created by our project artists, and they will be archived on this site for everyone to enjoy and share.

 Sonic Territories: Wambuul artists

 Kim V. Goldsmith is a Dubbo-based digital media artist and writer, who has been creating soundscapes, videos and installations for regional, national and international exhibitions, festivals and online presentations over the past two decades.
 She’s the lead artist of Sonic Territories: Wambuul, initiating the project on the back of four years’ work in the Macquarie Marshes on the international multi-disciplinary social ecology project, MOSSES AND MARSHES.

 Milena Sallustio is a multi-media artist and educator of fine arts and media (ceramics, printmaking, filmmaking), based in Dubbo.
 She’s been exhibiting since 1995 in public, private and regional galleries and teaching since 2006 at TAFE NSW and the Western Plains Cultural Centre, Dubbo.